aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

 Returns a Characters object that represents a range of characters within the text.

+**Remarks**

 This method only works on shape with title.

 **Example**